 What Is Container(ization)?

 Containerization is a process of packaging your application together with its dependencies into one package (a container).
-Such a package can then be run pretty much anywhere, no matter if it’s an on-premises server, a virtual machine in the cloud, or a developer’s laptop.
+Such a package can then be run almost anywhere, regardless of whether it’s an on-premises server, a virtual machine in the cloud, or a developer’s laptop.
 By abstracting the infrastructure, containerization allows you to make your application truly portable and flexible.

 Before we dive into explaining containers in the context of DevOps, let’s first talk about containers themselves.